-• The name of the IPD appears in the tab above the canvas.
-In this example, the name is RouteToAgent_Autoresponse.ixprocess.

-- On the left, a Project Explorer contains all the files associated with the routing application. - Note: Genesys recommends grouping a single application under a single Project as the best practice and not grouping multiple applications.
-When deploying a Composer Project to an application server, the whole Project is deployed as a single .war file. - Underneath the Project Explorer is the Outline view, which is useful as a point of reference when working with large workflows. - On the right is a pallete of blocks. - When an IPD is in focus, the palette contains the IPD blocks described on page 15: Media Server, Interaction Queue, Workflow and Workbin. - When a workflow diagram is in focus, the pallete contains the workflow diagram-building blocks described in Appendix A, "Composer Blocks," on page 103.
-Figure 8 on page 27 shows an example. - Underneath the canvas is the Properties view.
-It shows and gives access to the fields that can be configured for the selected block or diagram. - In Figure 6 on page 24, a block is not selected so the Properties view shows general fields for the diagram; in this case an interaction process diagram instead of a workflow diagram.
+- The name of the IPD appears in the tab above the canvas.
+In this example, the name is RouteToAgent\Autoresponse.ixprocess. - On the left, a Project Explorer contains all the files associated with the routing application. - Note: Genesys recommends grouping a single application under a single Project as the best practice and not grouping multiple applications.
+When deploying a Composer Project to an application server, the whole Project is deployed as a single \.war file. - Underneath the Project Explorer is the Outline view, which is useful as a point of reference when working with large workflows. - On the right is a pallete of blocks. - When an IPD is in focus, the palette contains the IPD blocks described on page 17: Media Server, Interaction Queue, Workflow and Workbin.
+The IPD may also show workflow-generated blocks. - When a workflow diagram is in focus, the pallete contains the workflow diagram-building blocks described in Appendix, "Composer Blocks," on page 113.
+Figure 8 on page 29 shows an example. - Underneath the canvas is the Properties view.
+It shows and gives access to the fields that can be configured for the selected block or diagram. - In Figure 6 on page 26, a block is not selected so the Properties view shows general fields for the diagram; in this case an interaction process diagram instead of a workflow diagram.